subchen/go-cli/README.md

 `go-cli` is a package to build a CLI application.
 Support command/sub-commands.

-Following applications are built using `go-cli` including:
+Some applications are built using `go-cli` including:

 - [frep](https://github.com/subchen/frep)
 - [mknovel](https://github.com/subchen/mknovel)